Relacibo/typst-as-lib/README.md

 use typst::text::Font;
 use typst_as_lib::TypstTemplate;

-static TEMPLATE_FILE: &str = include_str!("./templates/template.typ");
+static TEMPLATE_FILE: &str = include_str!(
+    "./templates/template.typ"
+);

-static FONT: &[u8] = include_bytes!("./fonts/texgyrecursor-regular.otf");
+static FONT: &[u8] = include_bytes!(
+    "./fonts/texgyrecursor-regular.otf"
+);

 fn main() {
-    let font = Font::new(Bytes::from(FONT), 0).expect("Could not parse font!");
+    let font = Font::new(Bytes::from(FONT), 0)
+                   .expect("Could not parse font!");

     // Read in fonts and the main source file.
-It will be assigned the id "/template.typ".
+It will be
+    // assigned the id "/template.typ".
+We can use this template
-    // We can use this template more than once, if needed (Possibly with different input each time). let template = TypstTemplate::new(vec![font], TEMPLATE_FILE);
+    // more than once, if needed (Possibly with different input
+    // each time).
+    let template = TypstTemplate::new(vec![font], TEMPLATE_FILE);

     // optionally pass in some additional source files.